saegerhawkin/Sow-Graphs/README.md

 # Exploring Sow Data With Python
 During my 2019 summer internship at Johnsonville I explored some functionality of Python.
-I took some open sourced USDA data from their website: https://www.usda.gov/topics/data I was mostly concerned with looking at sow data because this is what Johnsonville purchases for their sausages.
-I have included the static CSVs that I used for this analysis.
-To see the code work interactively, use the nbviewer links I've included, otherwise you will not see the graph.
+I took some open sourced USDA data from their website: https://www.usda.gov/topics/data I was mostly concerned with looking at sow data as this is the type of pig Johnsonville purchases for their sausages.
+I have included the static CSVs that I used for this analysis. <strong> To see the code work interactively, use the nbviewer links I've included, otherwise you will not see the graph. </strong>

 There are three notebook files in this repository.
 Each one is for a different feature.